kala13x/scap/README.md

  -h         # print help and usage
 ```

-With option -i, you can capture incomming traffic and log ip/udp/tcp/icmp headers in file.
-If you add option -d, sCap will capture this headers and also it will dump incomming traffic data in file.
+With option -i, you can capture incoming traffic and log ip/udp/tcp/icmp headers in file.
+If you add option -d, sCap will capture headers and also it will dump incoming traffic data in log file.
 Without those arguments, sCap only counts numbers of incoming packets.

 ###Installation
 Compilation of this project is possible with Makefile (just type 'make' in terminal).